Table of Content

 As we talked about before, introducers are the ones who give client referrals to the stockbroker.
 They earn a commission when these referred clients actually become customers.
 Introducers often don’t need to pay a deposit.

-When you work together with a well-known stock brokerage company, you can use things like research papers, trading systems, and technical support.
+When you work with a well-known stock brokerage company, you can better use things like research papers, trading systems, and technical support.
 These tools make it easier for you to do a better job for your clients.

 The commission structure may be less advantageous without a deposit.
 Understanding how this will affect your profits in the long term is critical.